tlkh/text-emotion-classification/README.md

 - Sentiment Analysis: from Binary to Multi-Class Classification (Bouazizi and Ohtsuki, 2017)
 - Twitter Sentiment Analysis using combined LSTM-CNN Models (Sosa, 2017)

+With the exception of Bouazizi and Ohtsuki (2017), very few papers describe the effectiveness of classifing short text sequences (such as tweets) into anything more than 3 distinct classes (positive/negative/neutral).
+In particular, Bouazizi and Ohtsuki only achieved an overall accuracy of 56.9% of 7 distinct classes.
+We hope to propose new models that can improve this accuracy.

 ## Methodology

 ### Choice of Neural Network Model